Lane Thomas Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves have a 4.13 team ERA that ranks 13th among all league pitching staffs.
+- The Braves have the 15th-ranked team ERA among all league pitching staffs (4.15).

-- Winans gets the start for the Braves, his sixth of the season.
-He is 1-2 with a 4.33 ERA and 32 strikeouts in 27 2/3 innings pitched.

-- The righty last pitched on Sunday against the Washington Nationals, when he went five innings, allowing two earned runs while giving up seven hits.
+- The right-hander's most recent appearance came on Sunday against the Washington Nationals, when he threw 5 2/3 innings, surrendering four earned runs while giving up seven hits.

-- The 28-year-old has amassed an ERA of 4.33, with 10.7 strikeouts per nine innings, in five games this season.
-Opponents have a .290 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.